 5. Mounting options to protect your TV investments

 Unless you want to pack up your RV TV before you start driving and unpack it every time you arrive at a destination, mounting options are important.
 And what's the point of equipping your vehicle for a luxury lifestyle if you have to do that much work every time you set up camp?

 Furrion RV TV mounts are metal, not plastic, and they're designed with Vibrationsmart™ technology components to help protect your TV from rattles and G force as you drive.

 6. Front-facing connections for additional components

-With your TV mounted to the wall, it would be difficult or impossible to access rear ports and connections.
-Even side connections could be awkward to access, depending on the space.
-Furrion RV TVs feature connectors on the front, so you can easily attach DVD players, streaming devices, or gaming consoles for interactive entertainment wherever you find yourself.
+With your TV mounted to the wall, it would be difficult or impossible to access rear HDMI ports and other input/output connections.
+Even side HDMI inputs could be awkward to access, depending on the space.
+Furrion RV TVs feature connectors on the front, so you can easily attach DVD players, streaming devices, or a games console for interactive entertainment wherever you find yourself.

 Front facing connections allow for easy and convenient movie watching and gaming.